Health & Safety

 Sailors, parents and supporters can all pitch in to help with this, even if it's not your own beach trailer, bring it up to the old road.
 Keep them clear of the cycleway.

 Wakatere Boating Club is situated within the grounds of a public reserve - Narrow Neck Beach Reserve.
 The club area is used by children and adults for coaching, rigging and boat maintenance.
 As such, no car parking is permitted within the club compound for hall hire events or for sailing events.
-This includes absolutely NO PARKING on the grass or in front of the club on the old road.
+This includes NO PARKING on the grass.

 We ask that all club members be vigilant to ensure that this public area is well managed.